scriptax/scriptax/README.md

 ## This is scriptax
 I'm a web developer who loves building webapps and websites.
 I started with frontend development and did a couple of projects.
 Now I'm trying to conquer the backend world as well to take my apps to a new level.
 I learn by building, so most of the projects you see here are originally made for learning.

 "Mastering" a technology doesn't make much sense in software development if you ask me.
 These techs just keep evolving.
-So I'd be always "learning" these techs:
+So I'd be always "learning" these techs 😁:

 ### Frontend Technologies 👉